tastyware/streaq/docs/worker.rst

    from streaq import Worker

    @asynccontextmanager
-   async def lifespan(worker: Worker[WorkerContext]) -> AsyncIterator[WorkerContext]:
+   async def lifespan() -> AsyncIterator[WorkerContext]:
-       # here we run code if desired before the worker start up
+       # here we run code if desired after worker start up
-       await worker.redis.sadd("workers", [worker.id])
-       # here we yield our dependencies as an instance of the class
+       # yield our dependencies as an instance of the class
-       # we created above
        async with AsyncClient() as http_client:
            yield Context(http_client)
-       # here we run code if desired after worker shutdown
+       # here we run code if desired before worker shutdown
-       await worker.redis.srem("workers", [worker.id])

 Note that ``worker.redis`` here is NOT a ``redis-py`` client, but a `coredis <https://github.com/alisaifee/coredis>`_ client.